-Ward Priority Community Needs LED 1.Require income generating projects Community Hall Community hall Driefontein Community Hun Community Hall for Malebitsa require security guard and razor fencing Sanitation Waste removal of septic tank at Community Hall.
+Ward Priority Community Needs LED 1.Require income generating projects Community Hall Community hall Driefontein Community Hair Community Hall for Malebitsa require security guard and razor fencing Sanitation Waste removal of septic tank at Community Hall.
 Samtation 2.
-3000 VIP toilets required for the ward Education Security at schools and Skills development at schools Ludcation 2.
+3000 VIP toilets required for the ward Education Security at schools and Skills development at schools Luucation 2.
 Renovation of Mabule Primary School.
 3. College of higher learning required between Driefontein and Dornlagte 4.
 Library required in Driefontein next to Community Hall Housing Backlog 3 slabs Malebitsa.
-Housing Coorts 2.Housing next 5 years - Malebitsa 400 and Driefontein 350 Sports 1.
-Malebitsa stadium phase 3 Cemeteries 1.
+Housing Cnorto 2.Housing next 5 years - Malebitsa 400 and Driefontein 350 1.
+Malebitsa stadium phase 3 Sports Cemeteries 1.
 Maintenance and Fencing of cemeteries that are new.
 Communications 1.
 Vodacom tower is there, it needs to be finished, connected.
 Health 1.
 Completion of the Clinic and Security is required - Malebitsa.
 2. 24 hour service and increase of staff 3.
 Mini clinic required at Malebitsa.
 Social Welfare 1.Shelters for pensioners - Driefontein 2.
 SASSA must have outreach programmes.
 Transport 1.
 Taxi Rank to be constructed Ward 2 Water 1.6 Jo-jo tanks required for draught relief at Rathoke and Uitvlugt 2.
 Uitvlugt and Rathoke- electrification and instalation of pumps at the Makalakang borehole and new stands extensions.
 3.Uitvlugt - 3 boreholes need restoration and reticulation 4.
 Water tankers to fill the requested jojo tanks and community's water containers in all villages across the ward.
 Social Welfare 1.
 Home based care (CHW) - offices, training and funds required for both villages.
 2.Library and youth organization need offices 3.Rathoke - upgrading of Tribal Offices needed 4.
 Itsoseng environmental cleaning at Uitvlugt for recycling require office and funds.
-5. Dropping Centre need funds Roads/stormwater 1.
-Access roads to be maintained and regravelled consistently in all villages.
-2.Internal roads to be paved 3.
-Incomplete tar road at Rathoke need to be completed 4.Regular regravelling of all roads 5.Road from Zamenkomst to Rathoke need to be completed 6.Tar road required at Uitvlugt- street to Ephraim Mogale Primary School and the street to the Tribal Office 7.Uitvlugt - 2 access roads need pavement 8.
+5. Dropping Centre need funds Roads/stormwater Access roads to be maintained and regravelled consistently in all villages. , 2.Internal roads to be paved 3.
+Incomplete tar road at Rathoke need to be completed 4.Regular regravelling of all roads 5.Road from Zamenkomst to Rathoke need to be completed 6.Tar road required at Uitvlugt- street to Ephraim Mogale Primary School and the street to the Tribal Office 7.
+Uitvlugt - 2 access roads need pavement 8.
 Internal tar road in Rathoke is damaged and needs to be mainted as a matter of urgency Health 1.
-Clinic needed at Uitvlugt and the Clinic at Rathoke to have staff and work 24 hours.
+Clinic needed at Uitylugt and the Clinic at Rathoke to have staff and work 24 hours.
 2. Provide refuse bins in all clinics across the ward.
 Electricity 1.
 16 Apollo lights required at Uitvlugt and Rathoke 2.
 200 connections for both villages for next 5 years.
 3. Upgrading of 400 old electric boxes at Uitvlugt and Rathoke.
 4. Vendor for cards required 5.
 Extensions at Rathoke need post connections.
 6. Free basic electricity to be considered for both villages.
-Housing 1.
-50 units required for Uitvlugt and Rathoke 2.Housing required for next 5 years is Uitvlugt (1000) and Rathoke Cemeteries Cemeteries require upgrading and concrete palliside fencing Sports and recreation Indoor Sports/Recreation Centre required.
-2,50.10 4.14 1001041011 2.
+Housing So units required for Uitvlugt and Rathoke Housing 2.
+Housing required for next 5 years is Uitvlugt (1000) and Rathoke Cometeries Cemeteries Sports and recreation Cemeteries require upgrading and concrete palliside fencing Indeer Sports (Pagasation Contro required Sports and recreation Indoor Sports/Recreation Centre required.
 All existing sports fields to be maintained.
-Education Good buildings for preschool education required at Uitvlugt.
-Laddation 2.
-Makalakanye Primary School requires an upgrade of all school blocks and an admin block.
-3. Rekhoditshe shortage of classrooms and upgrading of one block 4.
-Primary school at Rathoke new stands is required 5.
+Edward 2.
+All existing sports fields to be maintained.
+Education 1.
+Good buildings for preschool education required at Uitvlugt. Í 2.
+Makalakanye Primary School requires an upgrade of all school blocks and an admin block. i 3.
+Rekhoditshe shortage of classrooms and upgrading of one block 4.
+Primary school at Rathoke new stands is required 4.
+Primary school at Rathoke new stands is required5.
 Ramagohu Primary School requires an admin block.
-6. Mabake Secondary School requires an upgrade of the exisiting staff room.
-Safety and Socurity Scholar patrol and speed humps & signs on tar road at all villages.(Rathoke phase one as priority) Safety and Security 1.
-Scholar Patrol and Speed humps & signs on tar road at an vinages.
-(Rathoke phase one as priority)
+Safety and Security 4.
+Primary school at Rathoke new stands is required